Tips for talking to your doctor about cancer

 A few years ago, the National Cancer Institute gently reminded oncologists that not all patients had Ph.D.s in a 222-page monograph advising them, among other things, to “listen, avoid interruptions … and provide clear and jargon-free explanations” to their patients, particularly when they’re delivering a diagnosis.

 But jargon still reigns supreme in Cancerland.

 One recent study looked at 50 pancreatic cancer websites and found every single one had overestimated the reading ability of its users (sometimes by a lot).
 Another study on notification letters sent to women with dense breasts (putting them more at risk for breast cancer) found that, ironically, the letters were too dense for most women to comprehend.

-Even Vice President Joe Biden knows it’s an issue.
-Just this week he announced the launch of a patient-friendly search system for clinical trials (Trials.Cancer.gov) where “anyone can search [the] site using real words — rather than medical jargon — to find a list of trials that could be right for them or their loved ones.”
+Even Vice President Joe Biden knew it was an issue when he launched the patient-friendly search system for clinical trials (Trials.Cancer.gov) where “anyone can search [the] site using real words — rather than medical jargon — to find a list of trials that could be right for them or their loved ones.”

 Patient advocate Bridgette Hempstead, founder of the African-American breast cancer support group Cierra Sisters, said she often acts as an interpreter for the women in her group.

 “They don’t understand the terminology, they don’t know what kind of tests they’re supposed to get or why,” she said.
 “They don’t understand what staging means or the types of cancers.
 It happens all the time.
 We have to interpret what the doctor has said so they can ask intelligent questions.”